-Global attention has turned to education as a way to counter extremism but what has been missing from these conversations is a focus on learning in children's first years, when much brain development occurs.
+Global attention has turned to education as a way to counter extremism.
+But what has been missing from the conversation is a focus on learning in children's first years, when much brain development occurs.
 In the Middle East and North Africa, government underinvestment in formal programs for young children is the norm.

 Jun 8, 2016 The National Interest

 Although countries differ greatly in how their education systems are structured, financed, and the extent to which they are centralized, they share common obstacles that undermine reform success.
 Beyond the obvious steps of providing adequate resources and professional development, there are ways to improve the implementation of school-wide reforms.